R4YV3Nerd/R4YV3Nerd/README.md

 ## 📖 About Me

-I'm a **hardware**, **OSINT**, **history**, and **geopolitics** enthusiast, passionate about connecting knowledge across disciplines.
-I love exploring how systems work—from the internals of a CPU to the complexities of global strategy.
+I'm a **hardware**, **OSINT**, **history**, and **geopolitics** enthusiast.
+I'm passionate about learning different things and finding cool ways they connect.
+I enjoy understanding how computers work and how the world works too.

-I regularly share insights through personal blogs and resources as part of my learning journey.
-Stay tuned—some exciting projects are currently private and will be revealed soon!
+I also write personal blogs to share what I learn.
+Stay tuned—some of my projects are private for now but will be shared soon!

 ---